Matthew-Wiewel/MinorUtilities/SpeedTracker/README.md

 Why do this instead of just using a text file?
 Because I wanted to overcomplicate things.

+NOTE: to use this program you must create a data.txt file.
+I have not included one in this repository as I did not want it to keep showing as a modified file within this repository.

 \*The way Speed is played is that you use a normal deck of cards.
 In the center are dealt two stacks of 5 cards and two single cards. (total 12, all face-down).
 Each player is dealt a hand of 5 cards that they are allowed to look at.
 They are also given 15 other cards in a deck that they do not look at from